-However, whilst the campaign was at its peak some Indian protestors killed some British civilians, as a result Gandhi called off the independence movement saying that India was not ready.
+However, whilst the campaign was at its peak some Indian protesters killed some British civilians, and as a result, Gandhi called off the independence movement saying that India was not ready.
 This broke the heart of many Indians committed to independence.
 It led to radicals like Bhagat Singh carrying on the campaign for independence, which was particularly strong in Bengal.

 Gandhi and the Partition of India

 After the war, Britain indicated that they would give India independence.
-However, with the support of the Muslims led by Jinnah, the British planned to partition India into two - India and Pakistan.
+However, with the support of the Muslims led by Jinnah, the British planned to partition India into two: India and Pakistan.
 Ideologically Gandhi was opposed to partition.
-He worked vigorously hard to show that Muslims and Hindus could live together peacefully.
-At his prayer meetings, Muslim prayers were read out along side Hindu and Christian prayers.
+He worked vigorously to show that Muslims and Hindus could live together peacefully.
+At his prayer meetings, Muslim prayers were read out alongside Hindu and Christian prayers.
 However, Gandhi agreed to the partition and spent the day of Independence in prayer mourning the partition.
 Even Gandhi’s fasts and appeals were insufficient to prevent the wave of sectarian violence and killing that followed the partition.

-Away from the politics of Indian independence Gandhi was harshly critical of the Hindu Caste system.
-In particular he inveighed against the ‘untouchable’ caste, who were treated abysmally by society.
-He launched many campaigns to change the status of the untouchables.
-Although his campaigns were met with much resistance, they did go along way to changing century old prejudices.
+Away from the politics of Indian independence, Gandhi was harshly critical of the Hindu Caste system.
+In particular, he inveighed against the ‘untouchable’ caste, who were treated abysmally by society.
+He launched many campaigns to change the status of untouchables.
+Although his campaigns were met with much resistance, they did go a long way to changing century-old prejudices.

 Gandhi and Religion

 Gandhi was a seeker of the truth.